enisn/DotNurseInjector/README.md

 ```

 ### Register As Attribute
 You can manage your service types to add into.
-This attribute can be used multiple time at once.
+This attribute can be used multiple times at once.

 ```csharp
 /*